Save Texas Streams

 What We Do

 Save Texas Streams (formerly Save Barton Creek Association) is a Central Texas nonprofit dedicated to protecting water quality, preserving natural spaces, and promoting sustainable development.
-For over 45 years, we’ve combined policy advocacy, public education, and community engagement to protect Barton Creek, the Edwards Aquifer, and local ecosystems from threats like overdevelopment and pollution.Â
+For over forty five years, we’ve combined policy advocacy, public education, and community engagement to protect Barton Creek, the Edwards Aquifer, and local ecosystems from threats like overdevelopment and pollution.Â

 As our work has grown, so has our mission—expanding beyond Barton Creek to protect streams and aquifers throughout Texas.
 Our new name reflects this broader vision and continued commitment to the waterways that define our state.
 Aquifers cross county lines and so do we.
 To learn more about how our organization has evolved and the people who made it possible, we invite you to click the button below to explore our rich history.